tompave/fun_with_flags/README.md

 ```

 The `test.all` task will run the test suite multiple times with different configurations to exercise a matrix of options and adapters.

+The Mixfile defines a few other helper tasks that allow to run the test suite with some more specific configurations.

 ## Common Issues